Casualty series 35

-The thirty-fifth series of the British medical drama television series Casualty began airing on BBC One in the United Kingdom on 2 January 2021.
+The thirty-fifth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 2 January 2021 and finished on 7 August 2021.
 The series consists of 30 episodes, which focus on the professional and personal lives of medical and ancillary staff at the emergency department (ED) of the fictional Holby City Hospital.
 Loretta Preece continues her role as series producer.
 Sixteen regular cast members reprised their roles from the previous series and actor Michael Stevenson returned to the serial in episode fourteen as Iain Dean, a paramedic.

 Production for the series began in September 2020 following a six-month hiatus in response to the COVID-19 pandemic.
 To protect cast and crew in the pandemic, new production protocols were implemented, including two-metre distancing at all times.
 This meant new filming techniques were used, including the use of plate shots and green screens.
 Costume and makeup also presented a challenge; personal protective equipment (PPE) became part of the costume, but face coverings did not as producers believed they limited emotion.
 Cast had to apply their own makeup and makeup-created injuries were stopped.
 Despite the reduction in other areas of production, stunts continued to be arranged as they were deemed integral to the format of the show and were often easier to arrange than swapping props.

 The series explores the impact of the pandemic on ED staff and to truthfully portray the topic, discussions about how political Casualty could become occurred with Tim Davie, the Director-General of the BBC.
 Producers wanted the series to reflect the new landscape of the National Health Service (NHS).
 A special episode examining the pandemic in detail was commissioned as the series opener.
 Preece wanted the episode to do those closely impacted by the pandemic justice.
 The early series continues to explore the pandemic with a regular character dying from the virus and also progresses stories from the previous series.